tpoisot/CP-SDM/manuscript.typ

 For all steps of model training and validation, the identity of instances composing the different folds remains fixed.
 This ensure that the changes in MCC are only due to the addition of the variable, and not to the random sampling of a training/validation set with different properties.
 Although some authors encourage the use of spatially-stratified cross-validation #cite(<Soley-Guardia2024>), this is not a desirable strategy for this use-case.
 The area in which the predictions will be made is entirely delimited by the bounding box of observed presences, and there is therefore no risk of covariate shift when shifting from validation to prediction (outside of the situation of temporal transfer of the SDM).
 Because BRTs establish their baseline prediction (the first tree) as the prevalence of presences in the training dataset #cite(<Valavi2021>), we used stratified ten-fold cross-validation, in which the ten folds all have a the same number of instances, with correct representation of the relative frequency of presences and absences.

-== Variable selection
+=== Variable selection

 The predictors included in the model have been decided through the use of forward selection.
 This is an important step in order to perform dimensionality reduction (which generally increases the predictive accuracy), but also to ensure that the set of retained variables is reduced enough that it can be interpreted.
 Variables where retained as part of the final set of predictors if adding them increased the MCC for the model once retrained with this new variable.

 An initial attempt to cross-validate the model using all variables resulted in a MCC that was close to the model using an optimal set of predictors.
 Nevertheless, minimizing the number of inputs to a model is generally a good idea.
 First, it makes the assessment of the contribution of variables far more efficient and informative; second, it decreases the risk of covariate shift when predicting (by lowering the number of covariates); finally, it makes the training more efficient, by having less variables to split during the training of the BRTs (while maintaining the number of trees, leading to a better fit).

-== Thresholding
+=== Thresholding

 One of the most efficient ways to increase the performance of binary classifiers is to change the decision rule leading to a positive (here, presence) prediction, so that presences are assigned when $p_+ >= tau$ – a process known as moving threshold classification #cite(<Liu2016>) #cite(<Liu2013>).
 The value of $tau$ is an hyper-parameter of the model, which is chosen to maximize the value of a measure of model performance (here the MCC) when evaluated over many different values.
 In this instance, we optimized the value of $tau$ by cross-validation 30 meta-models (models that only differ in their hyper-parameters), with different values chosen through Latin hypercube sampling #cite(<McKay1979>).
 The value of $tau$ that maximizes the MCC was selected as the optimal threshold for the BRT.

-== Estimation of bootstrap variability
+=== Estimation of bootstrap variability

 Bagging (bootstrap aggregating) is often used as a measure of uncertainty to the underlying data when training SDMs #cite(<Beale2012>).
 When performing bagging, the model is trained on samples drawn with replacement from the training set (which leaves out approx. 37% of the dataset).
 Trees are then evaluated on samples that were not used as part of their training, usually using cross-validation #cite(<Bylander2002>) or measures of the out-of-bag error #cite(<Janitza2018>).
 Although ensemble models *can* get to a better predictive performance compared to single models #cite(<Drake2014>), this is not a guarantee (and depends on the structure of the bias/variance trade-off for the specific model and its training set).
 The many models trained on the bagging dataset form an homogeneous ensemble, which is to say a set of models that share the same algorithm and hyper-parameters, and only make different predictions as the result of having been trained on different subsets of the full training set.

 Measures of whether the different models composing the homogeneous ensemble agree can provide a measure of the effect of data and parameter uncertainty #cite(<Petropoulos2018>), or what #cite(<Davies2023>, form: "prose") termed the "SDM uncertainty".
 The best model identified after thresholding was evaluated on a hundred bootstrap samples, yielding an homogeneous ensemble model from which we estimate bootstrap variability #cite(<Chen2019>).
 Because the model is kept constant in this analysis, the measure of variability we will derive from the ensemble model is an estimate of how sensitive the estimation of the model parameters is to small perturbations (specifically spatially homogeneous under-sampling) to the training data.

+= Results

 == Performance of the baseline model

 The optimal threshold found through Latin hypercube sampling is $tau approx 0.35$; although this is quite far away from the untuned threshold of $1/2$, the quantitative effect on the behavior of the model, *i.e.* the effect on the predictions as measured by the MCC, is quite small.
 The MCC after the threshold optimization is only increased by 0.01, and the MCC of the ensemble model is lower than the thresholded BRT (though not by a lot, and not enough to preclude the use of this model to evaluate uncertainty).
 The prediction made by the BRT, as well as the range at the optimal threshold, are given in *TK*.

+#figure(
+  image("figures/prediction.png", width: 100%),
+  caption: [Overview of the occurrence data (green circles) and the pseudo-absences (grey points) for the states of, clockwise from the bottom, California, Oregon, Washington, Idaho, and Nevada.
+The underlying predictor data are at a resolution of 2.5 minutes of arc, and represented in the World Geodetic System 1984 CRS (EPSG 4326).],
+  placement: auto
+) <predictions>

 *LEG* Comparison of the performance of the BRT (trained and cross-validated on the same folds) before and after optimizing the threshold.
 The out-of-bag performance of the ensemble model (trained on 100 bootstrap samples) is also reported.
 All three models are roughly equivalent in terms of their predictive ability.
 The value considered ideal for each measure is bolded.
 The MCC is used as the criteria to evaluate the best model for variable selection and thresholding.

-= Training of the conformal model

-The trained model from *TK* can be used for conformal prediction.
+The trained model from #ref(<predictions>) can be used for conformal prediction.
 Conformal prediction differs from the regular prediction in that it creates sets (or, for quantitative responses, intervals) given an input value.
 Given the observed quantiles of the model output on the validation data, these sets are obtained through a simple calibration step.
 Therefore, CP can be applied on an already trained model, and is agnostic to the process through which this model is trained.
-In this section, I highlight two important features of CP: the notion of *credible sets*, and the *coverage* statistic, which is a measure of tolerance to error.
+In this section, I highlight two important features of CP: the notion of _credible sets_, and the _coverage_ statistic, which is a measure of tolerance to error.
 An in-depth introduction to CP is found in #cite(<Angelopoulos2023a>, form: "prose").

 == Understanding conformal predictions